-If you know a lot about oils you may wonder why I’m using the above numbers — remember, this is about how to get olive oil out of clothes, so it focuses on the vegetable-based oils used in a kitchen.
-For other oils, other techniques are more useful.
+If you know a lot about oils you may wonder why we’re using the above numbers — remember, this is about how to get olive oil out of clothes, so it focuses on the vegetable-based oils used in a kitchen.

 For this method, we do not use hot water first.
 Use baking soda as a pre-cleaner.
 Apply enough to cover the stain and let it sit for a few minutes.
 Make sure it’s in good contact with the stain, but do not rub the stain vigorously to avoid driving it into the fabric.
 This method works to get the cooking oil stain out by absorbing as much loose oil as we can first.
 Baking soda disrupts the oil sticking to itself and encourages the oil to stick to the baking soda instead.
 If it binds, it’s no longer sticky, and it is time to brush the baking soda off.

 With this method, it’s likely the baking soda will not remove all the oil.
 You’ll probably have some residue.
-You can use common dish soaps or a degreaser like this one for the next step.
+You can use the Champion Ultra Concentrated Degreaser for the next step.

-Saturate the stain with dish soap or degreaser.
+Saturate the stain with the Champion Ultra Concentrated Degreaser.
 Let it sit for 5 to 10 minutes to break down the stain, then using your sink use repeated hot water washings for 5 to 10 minutes to remove the stain.

-Using hydrogen peroxide: Hydrogen peroxide is a bleaching agent and can weaken some fabrics, especially at the higher concentrations sometimes sold in stores.
-I do not recommend its use because other agents work as well or better and it can discolor fabric.
+Using hydrogen peroxide: hydrogen peroxide is a bleaching agent and can weaken some fabrics, especially at the higher concentrations sometimes sold in stores.
+We do not recommend its use because other agents work as well or better and it can discolor fabric.

-Methods that use hairspray, WD-40/other rust removal agents, or shampoo/aloe vera.
-These methods require more steps and complexity for one reason: They’re less effective on kitchen cooking oils and this article focuses, specifically, on how to get olive oil out of clothes — and then expands to other common vegetable oils used in kitchen cooking.
+We do not recommend methods that use hairspray, WD-40/other rust removal agents, or shampoo/aloe vera.
+These methods require more steps and complexity for one reason: they’re less effective on kitchen cooking oils and this article focuses specifically on how to get olive oil out of clothes.
+These methods also have a tendency to ruin delicate clothing.

 What To Do Once The Stains are Removed

 If the clothing is very delicate, you must know how to clean by hand washing with a delicate hand-washing detergent.
-I recommend the Champion product linked here as it’s specifically designed to make the process easier while being gentle on your clothes.
-Use as directed to finish.
+We recommend Champion Delicate Wash as it’s specifically designed to make the process easier while being gentle on your clothes.